 Conveniently located right on the edge of central Edinburgh is a rugged, open parkland where you can wander to your heart’s content and still soak up a dose of Scottish history.
 Holyrood Park is home to Holyrood Palace, Queen Elizabeth’s official Edinburgh residence and home to previous monarchy dating back to Bonnie Prince Charlie.
 The palace is open to the public when the Queen and other officials are not in residence.

-Inside the park you’ll also find walking tracks leading to the striking cliffs of the Salisbury Crags and Arthur’s Seat, the highest point over Edinburgh and the best place to bask in spectacular 360-degree views across the city and beyond.
+Inside the park you’ll also find walking tracks leading to the striking cliffs of the Salisbury Crags and Arthur’s Seat (pictured below), the highest point over Edinburgh and the best place to bask in spectacular 360-degree views across the city and beyond.

 Holyrood Park is also home to the ruins of the medieval St Anthony’s chapel and ancient cultivation terraces that will give you an insight into Scotland’s ancient farming practices.